dariowho/intents/docs/source/quickstart.rst

 Connect to Dialogflow
 ---------------------

-Agents alone aren't tied to a particular prediction service (ideally, we can use the same Agent on different services).
-To use Dialogflow we need a specific **connector**:
+Agents alone are abstract.
+To use them with Dialogflow we need a specific **connector**:

 .. code-block:: python

     from intents.connectors import DialogflowEsConnector
-    dialogflow = DialogflowEsConnector('/path/to/your/service_account.json', ExampleAgent)
+    dialogflow = DialogflowEsConnector('/path/to/your/service_account.json', MyAgent)

 Upload to Cloud Agent
 ---------------------